urbster1/scurvy2fountain/README.md

 License
 ===
 You're free to use this pretty much however you want.
 Make it better and claim it as your own, doesn't really bother me.
 Give me some credit if you feel like it.
+Also please let me know if something breaks.

 Happy writing!
 ===